Irving Goldman

-Irving Goldman (September 2, 1911 – April 7, 2002) was an American anthropologist, whose work focussed on the analysis of the worldviews and systems of thought of the indigenous peoples he studied.
+Irving Goldman (September 2, 1911 – April 7, 2002) was an American anthropologist, whose work focused on the analysis of the worldviews and systems of thought of the indigenous peoples he studied.

 Life

 Goldman was born in Brooklyn to Louis Goldman, an immigrant Russian carpenter, and his wife Golda, who died before he was six years old.
-Three elder brothers had died from a plague epidemic in Russia before his parents took the step to immigrate to the United States.
+Three elder brothers had died from a plague epidemic in Russia before his parents took the step to emigrate to the United States.
 He intended to make a career in medicine, and graduated from Brooklyn College as a pre-med student in 1933, but quickly changed directions and went, as an "eager but utterly unoriented student" to study under Franz Boas at Columbia University.
 Under Boas's supervision, he completed his PhD, with a thesis on the Alkatcho Carrier Indians of British Columbia, having done research among the Modoc Indians in California in the meantime (1934).
-His first major publication consisted of four chapters of a book co-authored with its by editor Margaret Mead, namely, Cooperation and Competition Among Primitive Peoples, (1937).

-When Boaz received a substantial grant from the Social Science Research Council, Goldman was the beneficiary, along with several of his colleagues, (Buell Quain, Jules Henry, William Lipkind, Bernard Mishkin, Ruth Landes, Morris Siegal, and Charles Wagley) to open up what was then a terra incognita for anthropology.
-Goldman himself was assigned to study Chibchan-descended Páez of the Central Andes of Colombia.
-However, he defied his Department and on his own initiative decided to venture into the Vaupés for his fieldwork.
+His first major publication consisted of four chapters of a book edited by Margaret Mead, Cooperation and Competition Among Primitive Peoples, (1937).
+When Boaz received a substantial grant from the Social Science Research Council, Goldman was one beneficiary, alongside colleagues Buell Quain, Jules Henry, William Lipkind, Bernard Mishkin, Ruth Landes, Morris Siegal, and Charles Wagley.
+Goldman was assigned to study Chibchan-descended Páez of the Central Andes of Colombia.
+However, he defied his department and on his own initiative decided to venture into the Vaupés for his fieldwork.

-The result was ten months of fieldwork in 1939-1940, from September to June, in the southern region of Vaupés spent studying the Cubeo people of the Cuduiarí, which at the time was an 'anthropological terra incognita'.
-The result was a monograph, The Cubeo: Indians of the Northwest Amazon, still regarded by specialists as "the very best book on the Vaupés region".
-His work on the Cubeo, the name being a Europeanization of the Tukano jesting term Kebewá (meaning 'the people who are not') is still considered a classic in its field.
-Gerardo Reichel-Dolmatoff called his structural analysis of Cuneo society 'among the best that have been written on the social organization of Amazonian Indians in general.
-His acute observations combined with meticulous scholarship make this a book of lasting value.'
+From September 1939 to June 1940, Goldman conducted fieldwork in the southern region of Vaupés, studying the Cubeo people of the Cuduiarí, which at the time was an "anthropological terra incognita."
+The result was a monograph, The Cubeo: Indians of the Northwest Amazon, still regarded by specialists as "the very best book on the Vaupés region."
+His work on the Cubeo, the name being a Europeanization of the Tukano jesting term Kebewá (meaning "the people who are not") is still considered a classic in its field.
+Gerardo Reichel-Dolmatoff called his structural analysis of Cuneo society "among the best that have been written on the social organization of Amazonian Indians in general.
+His acute observations combined with meticulous scholarship make this a book of lasting value."